Save £2,400 this year by not buying single-use plastics

 Habitual users* spend £5,080.20 on single-use plastic on-the-go products a year.
 According to this research, if we switch to reusable products such as a refillable water bottle or coffee cup, we could make a massive saving of £2,397.80!

-Brits’ takeaway habits costs the UK population £65 billion a year
+Brits’ takeaway habits cost the UK population £65 billion a year

 The survey of 2,000 adults found 87% of respondents would consider swapping their single-use products for reusable alternatives if it would save them money.
 Rather disappointingly, 53% admit they are not actually likely to change their single-use plastic habits due to environmental factors.
 Saving money is clearly a key motivator for the public to switch to more environmentally conscious behaviour.